Equestrian events at the 2020 Summer Olympics: Qualification

 The 200 quota places for equestrian were divided between the three disciplines (75 for jumping, 65 for eventing, and 60 for dressage).
 Teams in each discipline consisted of three horse and rider pairs; any NOC that qualified a team (20 teams for jumping, 15 each for eventing and dressage) also received 3 entries in the individual competition for that discipline.
 NOCs that did not qualify teams could earn one individual place in dressage and jumping, and up to two individual places in eventing, for a total of 15 entries in jumping and dressage and 20 for eventing.
 Teams qualify primarily through specific competitions (World Equestrian Games and continental tournaments), while individuals qualified through ranking.
 The host nation, Japan, automatically qualified a team in each discipline.

 Participating nations

 50 nations have qualified.
 Estonia, Israel, Latvia, Luxembourg, Singapore and Sri Lanka were scheduled to make their Olympic debuts in equestrian events.

-Officials

-Appointment of officials was as follows: